Skip to main content

 The Interagency Guidance identifies planning, due diligence and third-party selection, contract negotiation, ongoing monitoring, and termination of the relationship as the stages of the risk management life cycle.

 Key elements of the planning stage include assessing a potential third party’s impact on customers, including access to or use of those customers’ information, third-party interaction with customers, potential for consumer harm, and handling of customer complaints and inquiries.
-Attention should also be paid to the information security implications, including access to the institution’s systems and to its confidential information.
-The planning phase should also determine how the institution will select, assess, and oversee the third-party, including monitoring compliance with applicable laws, regulations, and contractual provisions.
+You should also pay attention to the information security implications.
+This includes access to the institution’s systems and to its confidential information.
+The planning phase should also determine how the institution will select, assess, and oversee the third-party.
+This includes monitoring compliance with applicable laws, regulations, and contractual provisions.
 Requiring remediation of compliance issues is an important element to consider.

 Contract negotiations are also an important element of third-party risk management.
 Factors to consider include the nature and scope of the arrangement, performance measures or benchmarks (i.e., a service level agreement), responsibilities for providing, receiving, and retaining information, the right to audit and require remediation, responsibility for compliance with applicable laws and regulations, costs and compensation, ownership and licensing, confidentiality and integrity, operational resilience and business continuity, indemnification and limits on liability, insurance, dispute resolution, customer complaints, subcontracting, foreign-based third parties involved, and default and termination arrangements.
 It is important to also stipulate that the performance of the activities are subject to regulatory supervision and examination.